Sk0dz/AES-and-Square-Attack/README.md

 ## Testing with you own values

 You can modify the main.c and main_attack.c files with your own values to be sure the implementation works with anything.
 The variables for the key and the text are easy to find.

+## Created By

+Created by Victoria Martini, Quentin Bonnel and Paul Bureau under the supervision of Guilhem Castagnos, assistant professor of mathematics at the University of Bordeaux.